What to Do When a Loved One Has a Mental Illness (11 Tips)

 “Oh, God,” she whispered.

-In a second, they both knew it would be their house that was burning.
+In that instant, they both knew it would be their house that was burning.

 They knew that their daughter needed treatment, but she was stubborn and frequently unruly and wouldn’t take meds even when they were prescribed.